Diatom

-Dinotoms are diatoms that have become endosymbionts inside dinoflagellates.
+Dinotoms are dinoflagellates that have diatom endosymbionts inside them.
 Research on the dinoflagellates Durinskia baltica and Glenodinium foliaceum has shown that the endosymbiont event happened so recently, evolutionarily speaking, that their organelles and genome are still intact with minimal to no gene loss.
 The main difference between these and free living diatoms is that they have lost their cell wall of silica, making them the only known shell-less diatoms.

 The study of diatoms is a branch of phycology.
 Diatoms are classified as eukaryotes, organisms with a nuclear envelope-bound cell nucleus, that separates them from the prokaryotes archaea and bacteria.
 Diatoms are a type of plankton called phytoplankton, the most common of the plankton types.
 Diatoms also grow attached to benthic substrates, floating debris, and on macrophytes.
 They comprise an integral component of the periphyton community.
 Another classification divides plankton into eight types based on size: in this scheme, diatoms are classed as microalgae.
 Several systems for classifying the individual diatom species exist.

 Fossil evidence suggests that diatoms originated during or before the early Jurassic period, which was about 150 to 200 million years ago.
 The oldest fossil evidence for diatoms is a specimen of extant genus Hemiaulus in Late Jurassic aged amber from Thailand.

 Diatoms are used to monitor past and present environmental conditions, and are commonly used in studies of water quality.
 Diatomaceous earth (diatomite) is a collection of diatom shells found in the Earth's crust.
 They are soft, silica-containing sedimentary rocks which are easily crumbled into a fine powder and typically have a particle size of 10 to 200 μm.
 Diatomaceous earth is used for a variety of purposes including for water filtration, as a mild abrasive, in cat litter, and as a dynamite stabilizer.

 Dwindling diatoms and the mixed layer Earth's oceans teem with microscopic plants called phytoplankton.
 But according to a 2015 NASA study, populations of diatoms, the largest type of phytoplankton algae, have declined more than 1 percent per year from 1998 to 2012.
 Phytoplankton are an essential base of the marine food web and absorb carbon dioxide dissolved in the ocean that originally came from the atmosphere.
 The tiny organisms occupy the uppermost layer of ocean water, called the mixed layer, where waves and currents continually churn, drawing up nutrients from a deeper layer of water below.
 Scientists say the phytoplankton declines observed over the 15-year study period are due to the mixed layer becoming shallower, which results in fewer nutrients reaching the diatoms.
 The reduction in population may reduce the amount of carbon dioxide drawn out of the atmosphere and transferred to the deep ocean for long-term storage.